AdobeDocs/commerce-pwa-studio/src/pages/guides/project/faq/index.md

 ## How can I query other stores via GraphQL

-To let the storefront query a specific store view in Magento you need to add the store code to these two files:
+To let the storefront query a specific store view in the Adobe Commerce or Magento Open Source backend, you need to add the store code to these two files:

 - [packages/peregrine/lib/Router/resolveUnknownRoute.js][]